osrf/collision-benchmark/README.md

 Then go back to the first terminal and press ``[Enter]`` to start the tutorial.

+First, you will see the empty world for 1000 iterations.
-After a while, the rubble world should suddenly pop up, as the state of the world is set to the rubble world state.
+Then, the rubble world should suddenly pop up, as the state of the world is set to the rubble world state.

 Please refer to the code in [transfer_world_state.cc](https://github.com/JenniferBuehler/collision-benchmark/blob/devel-2/tutorials/transfer_world_state.cc) which contains detailed documentation about how this is done.

-**TODO**

-Sometimes you may notice that the world updates only slowly to the rubble state.
-This is an issue which should be examined with Gazebo soon.
-The state comparison test in the tutorial code ensures that the states are in fact equal, but there must be a delay in communicating this to gzclient.